 Robin Epstein is a writer, runner, professor and astronaut* (*in her own mind).
 Beginning her career as a comic and television writer, she's written for the New York Times, Quartz, Medium, Marie Claire, and Glamour among other publications.
 Her young adult novel, God Is In the Pancakes, was an official selection of the New York State Reading Association (NYSRA) Charlotte Award Master List and was nominated for a Georgia Peach Award.
 A contributor to This American Life on NPR, she's also been lead writer on video games for Atari and Activision.
-Robin attended Princeton University, got her MFA from Columbia University.
-She is the Area Head of Episodic Television and an Assistant Arts Professor in the Department of Dramatic Writing at New York University, and a Lecturer in the Johns Hopkins Krieger School of Arts & Sciences Advanced Academic Programs.
+Robin attended Princeton University and got her MFA from Columbia University.
+She is the Area Head of Episodic Television and an Assistant Arts Professor in Tisch's Department of Dramatic Writing at New York University, and a Lecturer in the Johns Hopkins Krieger School of Arts & Sciences Advanced Academic Programs.
 She currently lives in New York with her fetching pit bull Bandit, who's a regular at East Side Ink.

 Praise for H.E.A.R.